Liam Harrison (kickboxer)

-Liam "The Hitman" Harrison (born 5 October 1985) is an English welterweight Muay Thai fighter currently fighting out of Bad Company (when based in the UK) and trains at Jitti Gym and Yokkao Training Center in Bangkok (when fighting in Thailand).
+Liam "The Hitman" Harrison (born 5 October 1985) is an English welterweight Muay Thai fighter currently signed to ONE Championship.
+He is a former Yokkao, W.A.K.O.
+Pro, WBC Muaythai and WMC world champion.

 Background

 Brought up in Leeds, Harrison first started training in Muay Thai aged 13, when he joined the Bad Company gym in Harehills.
 There he trained under Richard Smith, still his current trainer, who is a former British, Commonwealth and European kickboxing champion.
 Harrison was large for his age and made his amateur debut aged 14, winning in a no head contact fight.
 He made his pro debut not much later, just before his fifteenth birthday, defeating Martin Shivnan via knockout in around 30 seconds.
 Success on his pro debut led to a number of victories on the local scene culminating in a bout for the S.I.M.T.A.
 Northern Area title, which he won against opponent Abdul Arif, again by first-round knockout.